Dimitri Vegas: Hope I can work with Salman Khan in one of his movies

 Story highlights

-The DJ duo love everything in India, especially the food and music.
-The duo are keen to work with the Hindi film industry.
+The Belgian-Greek DJ duo love everything in India, especially the food and music and are keen to work with the Hindi film industry.

-The DJ duo love everything in India, especially the food and music.
-The duo are keen to work with the Hindi film industry.
+The Belgian-Greek DJ duo love everything in India, especially the food and music and are keen to work with the Hindi film industry.

-World famous DJ Dimitri Vegas of the Belgian-Greek DJ duo DVLM (Dimitri Vegas and Like Mike) is here in India.
+World-famous DJ Dimitri Vegas of the Belgian-Greek DJ duo DVLM (Dimitri Vegas and Like Mike) is here on an India visit.
 He recently opened up about performing in India.

-The DJ duo love everything in India, especially the food and music.
-The duo are keen to work with the Hindi film industry.
+The DJ duo love everything in India, especially the food and music and are keen to work with the Hindi film industry.

 “We’re always open to new collaborations with artistes from all cultures.
 We know of AR Rahman (composer), Zakir Hussain (tabla legend) and Anoushka Shankar (sitar player).
 For me, personally, being in a movie could be fun.
 Acting is a career I’m pursuing.
 I’ve just had my first lead role in the movie H4Z4RD, which followed an appearance in the final instalment of Jurassic World: Dominion.
 Since I am pretty close to Salman Khan (actor), I hope one day, I can feature in one of his movies,” revealed Dimitri.